cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 add(genesisState,ContractReceitpStateRoot)

 ## A One miner receives GraphSync request from a relay.
 Miner does not know which peer contacting, because of the relay covers the peers.
 Two types of requests: stateRoot and file.
+In the random walk on relay, no recursively switching on relay, it relies on top random working, which is based on Kademlia distance.
 ### A.1 for future ContractReceiptStateRoot
 ```
 1. Receive the (genesis address); // this is the chain ID, TAU is 0x0;